Florida Real Estate Practice Questions: A practical guide to Success

 Question 12: What is a fee simple estate?

-a) A limited ownership interest in a property. b) The highest form of ownership, granting complete control and possession. c) A leasehold estate with a predetermined duration. d) An ownership interest in a condominium unit.
+a) A limited ownership interest in a property. b) The highest form of ownership, granting complete control and possession.
+Worth adding: c) A leasehold estate with a predetermined duration. d) An ownership interest in a condominium unit.

 Answer: B A fee simple estate provides the most comprehensive ownership rights.